 - What Group they are in

-In the image below you can see that at the very top of the main Site User page, there are four additional options.
-Edit New User Defaults, Import/Export, Import/Export Address Books, and MailChimp Integration.
+In the image below you can see that at the very top of the main Site Users page, there are four additional options: Edit New User Defaults, Import/Export, Import/Export Address Books, and MailChimp Integration.
 Use the Import/Export option to add new users when you have a lot of users to add.

-Select Import / Export User and the following fields will open.
+Select Import / Export User and the following window will open.